 <document id="doc-1" type="provided-document" mime-type="application/pdf"> <description>Form document with input params</description> <data>[REMOVED FOR BREVITY]</data> <form> <input-param name="first-name" value="James"/> <input-param name="last-name" value="Raynor"/> <input-param name="email" value="email@example.com"/> </form> </document>

 Form fields can be specified as required in the PDF.
-If a document contains one or more required form fields, the user will not be allowed to complete the signing process before the required fields have been filled out.
+If a document contains one or more required form fields, the end-user will not be allowed to complete the signature process before the required fields have been filled out.

 Creating a form